paulosales/crimemap-sync-api/README.md

 ## Documentation

-It's a GraphQL API, so we have [queries and mutations](https://graphql.org/learn/queries/) to call the API.
-You can see the API documention on the API server playground.
+You can read the documentantion [here](./DOCUMENTATION.md) or you can check it on the API server playground.
 To see it, just run da API server in development mode and access the server from a webrowser, i.e., follow the [installation](#installation) procedure and type http://localhost:4000/ in your webrowser.

 ## Tech stack